ruyakubu/BUILD-AzureML-workshop/README.md

 ## Task 2: Register the dataset

-Data preparation is a long and tedious process the takes up a majority of the machine learning process.
-After you have cleanse into a good state, Azure Machine Learning provides datastores for you to register and store your datasets to.
-Your dataset is stored in one location, but it can be referenced as a point without having to move the data.
-The benefit of registering your datasets is, individuals on your team can reference them; and you can track all the experiments that used.
+Data preparation is a long and tedious process the takes up most of the machine learning process.
+After you have cleansed the data into a good state, Azure Machine Learning provides datastores for you to register and store your datasets to.
+Your dataset is stored in one location, but it can be referenced as a pointer to the location without having to move the data.
+The benefit of registering your datasets is, individuals on your team can reference them; and you can track all the experiments that used it.

-We are going to use the training and testing data that you used in Lab#1 and register it to the cloud.
+We are going to use the training and testing data that you used in exercise #1 and register it to the cloud.
 To register the files to Azure, we need to use the connect client.
-In the case, we need to specify the locally directory path.
-The AssetTypes.URI_FILE specifies what time of data file we are using.
+In this case, we need to specify the locally directory path.
+The AssetTypes.URI_FILE specifies what type of data file we are using.

 ```python
 import os